Bayesian Exploration: Incentivizing Exploration in Bayesian Games: Warm-up and tools

 From the computational point of view, the input to a subroutine consists of the utility structure, the signal structure, and the realization of the signal.
 The output of a subroutine is the tuple $(S,H)$, where $H$ is the \emph{history}: the chosen joint actions and the rewards/utilities for all rounds in the execution, or any function of $(S,H)$.

 A recommendation game and a General Bayesian Exploration game with the same utility/signal structure are called \emph{associated}.
-As in Section~\ref{sec:rec-game-props}, we fix the utility structure, but allow the signal $S$ to vary from one subroutine to another.
+As in Section~\ref{sec:coupled}, we fix the utility structure, but allow the signal $S$ to vary from one subroutine to another.
 A subroutine $\pi$ initialized with a particular feasible signal $s$ will be denoted $\pi(s)$.

-Now we can define the \emph{composition of subroutines}, so that the composition of BIC subroutines is BIC.
+Now we can define the \emph{composition} of subroutines.
 Consider two subroutines $\pi,\pi'$ with respective signals $S,S'$.
 Then the \emph{composition} of $\pi$ followed by $\pi'$, denoted $\pi\oplus\pi'$, is a subroutine with signal $S$ and duration $T_\pi+T_{\pi'}$.
 The first $T_\pi$ rounds of $\pi\oplus\pi'$ are controlled by $\pi$, and the subsequent $T_{\pi'}$ rounds are controlled by $\pi'$.
 In order for the composition to be well-defined, the signal for $\pi'$ should be expressed in terms of the output of $\pi$.
 Formally, we say that $\pi'$ is a \emph{valid sequel} for $\pi$ if the pair $(S,H)$ determines $S'$, where $H$ is the \emph{history} of $\pi$.

 \begin{claim} Fix the utility structure.
 Consider BIC subroutines $\pi,\pi'$ such that $\pi'$ is a valid sequel for $\pi$.
-Then the composition $\pi\oplus\pi'$ is BIC. \end{claim}
+Then the composition $\pi\oplus\pi'$ is a BIC subroutine. \end{claim}

+\begin{proof} \asedit{Consider the BIC condition for round $t$ of the composition $\pi\oplus\pi'$.
+If $t\leq T_{\pi}$ then this condition is equivalent for the BIC condition for round $t$ of subroutine $\pi$.
+Else, it is equivalent to the BIC condition for round $t-T_{\pi}$ of subroutine $\pi'$.} \end{proof}

+\begin{remark} \asedit{It is crucial for Claim~\ref{cl:warmup-composition} that the subroutine's durations are fixed in advance.
+If $T_{\pi}$ is state-dependent, observing a recommended action at a given round $t$ in the execution of $\pi\oplus\pi'$ may shed light on whether $\pi$ has terminated.
+This may leak something about the true state, breaking the incentives provided by $\pi$ and $\pi'$.
+Formally, the proof of Claim~\ref{cl:warmup-composition} breaks for the following reason: when one invokes the BIC property of subroutine $\pi$ (resp., $\pi'$), this property is now conditional on $t\leq T_{\pi}$ (resp., $t>T_{\pi}$), and therefore may no longer hold.} \end{remark}

 A sequence of subroutines $(\pi,\pi',\pi'',\ldots)$ is called \emph{valid} if the every next subroutine is a valid sequel for the previous one.
 It is easy to see that the composition is associative: $\pi\oplus(\pi'\oplus\pi'') = (\pi\oplus\pi')\oplus\pi''$, so it is uniquely defined by the sequence, and can be denoted $\pi\oplus\pi'\oplus\pi''$.
 Thus, a BIC iterative recommendation policy can be presented as a composition of a valid sequence of subroutines, where the first subroutine inputs an empty signal, and all durations sum up to $T$.